dudintv/dudin.tv/content/articles/vizrt-script-1.md

 <a name="callback"></a>
 ## 7. Callback function (Event)

 _This isn't basic thing.
-But using of events is very often into the vizrt-scripts and you must to know them from the beginning._
+But using of events we met very often into the vizrt scripts and you should know them from the beginning._

 Callback function is a function that is called automatically by external event.
 VizEngine tries to find in your script the appropriate function in the event moment.
 If VizEngine find it then calling it.
 Therefore, format of callback functions is so strong.
 You can't change name of function and order input data.
 But there is a litle convinient.
 Full list of all possible callback function is right at hand.
 Thus, you don't need you remember them.

+### List of avaliable callbacks

 <media-image name="EventList.png" />